-Characteristics and outcomes of over 300,000 COVID-19 individuals with history of cancer in the United States and Spain.
+Characteristics and Outcomes of Over 300,000 Patients with COVID-19 and History of Cancer in the United States and Spain.

-BACKGROUND: We described the demographics, cancer subtypes, comorbidities, and outcomes of patients with a history of cancer and COVID-19.
-Secondly, we compared patients hospitalized with COVID-19 to patients diagnosed with COVID-19 and patients hospitalized with influenza.
-METHODS: We conducted a cohort study using eight routinely-collected healthcare databases from Spain and the US, standardized to the Observational Medical Outcome Partnership common data model.
-Three cohorts of patients with a history of cancer were included: i) diagnosed with COVID-19, ii) hospitalized with COVID-19, and iii) hospitalized with influenza in 2017-2018.
+BACKGROUND: We described the demographics, cancer subtypes, comorbidities, and outcomes of patients with a history of cancer and coronavirus disease 2019 (COVID-19).
+Second, we compared patients hospitalized with COVID-19 to patients diagnosed with COVID-19 and patients hospitalized with influenza.
+METHODS: We conducted a cohort study using eight routinely collected health care databases from Spain and the United States, standardized to the Observational Medical Outcome Partnership common data model.
+Three cohorts of patients with a history of cancer were included: (i) diagnosed with COVID-19, (ii) hospitalized with COVID-19, and (iii) hospitalized with influenza in 2017 to 2018.
 Patients were followed from index date to 30 days or death.
 We reported demographics, cancer subtypes, comorbidities, and 30-day outcomes.
 RESULTS: We included 366,050 and 119,597 patients diagnosed and hospitalized with COVID-19, respectively.
-Prostate and breast cancers were the most frequent cancers (range: 5-19% and 1-14% in the diagnosed cohort, respectively).
-Hematological malignancies were also frequent, with non-Hodgkin's lymphoma being among the 5 most common cancer subtypes in the diagnosed cohort.
+Prostate and breast cancers were the most frequent cancers (range: 5%-18% and 1%-14% in the diagnosed cohort, respectively).
+Hematologic malignancies were also frequent, with non-Hodgkin's lymphoma being among the five most common cancer subtypes in the diagnosed cohort.
 Overall, patients were aged above 65 years and had multiple comorbidities.
 Occurrence of death ranged from 2% to 14% and from 6% to 26% in the diagnosed and hospitalized COVID-19 cohorts, respectively.
-Patients hospitalized with influenza (n = 67,743) had a similar distribution of cancer subtypes, sex, age and comorbidities but lower occurrence of adverse events.
+Patients hospitalized with influenza (n = 67,743) had a similar distribution of cancer subtypes, sex, age, and comorbidities but lower occurrence of adverse events.
 CONCLUSIONS: Patients with a history of cancer and COVID-19 had multiple comorbidities and a high occurrence of COVID-19-related events.
-Hematological malignancies were frequent.
-IMPACT: This study provides epidemiologic characteristics that can inform clinical care and etiological studies.
+Hematologic malignancies were frequent.
+IMPACT: This study provides epidemiologic characteristics that can inform clinical care and etiologic studies.